What Is a Listicle?

-The description and history of the popular phenomenon of online journalism — the listicle.
+The definition, description, types, examples and history of the popular phenomenon of online journalism — the listicle.

 Does this blog have something that could be considered traditions?
 Perhaps.
 Here are some of them: